jyu2100/regex_seq_search/README.md

 ---

 ## Design
 The design of this project emphasizes **code reusability**, ensuring both the web app and the command line utility share the same backend code.
-The core backend logic focuses on reading large files that do not fit in the memory and finding patterns within the data.
+The core backend logic focuses on reading large files that might not fit in the memory and finding patterns within the data.

 ### Overview